Overview

 Clarissa Rocca was awarded a Brain Research UK PhD studentship in 2021 to enable her to pursue research into the genetics of cluster headache.

-With an undergraduate degree in Biotechnology and a Master's in the Genetics of human disease, Clarissa worked as a Research Technician on the 100,000 Genomes Project at UCL Institute of Neurology before embarking on her PhD.
+With an undergraduate degree in Biotechnology, and a Master’s in the Genetics of Human Disease, Clarissa worked on the 100,000 Genomes Project at UCL Institute of Neurology before embarking on her PhD.
+This experience gave her an excellent grounding in the techniques needed to pursue this ambitious and technically challenging PhD, which has advance our knowledge of the genetics underpinning cluster headache.

 About cluster headache

-Cluster headache (CH) is a rare headache disorder, characterised by recurring bouts of excruciating headaches on one side of the head.
+Cluster headache is a rare headache disorder, characterised by recurring bouts of excruciating headaches on one side of the head.
 It has been described as one of the most painful conditions known to man, with the intensity of the pain often reported to give rise to suicidal thoughts.

 It is a condition that impacts very heavily on the lives of patients.
 The all-consuming pain and unpredictability of attacks can make it hard to carry on a normal life.
 There are a number of different treatments that aim either to stop the pain during an attack or to stop the onset of attacks during a cluster, but there is no cure.